astronomer/docs/astro/develop-project.md

 import Tabs from ‘@theme/Tabs’;
 import TabItem from ‘@theme/TabItem’;

 An Astro project contains all of the files necessary to test and run DAGs in a local Airflow environment and on Astro.
-This guide contains information about how to organize and add files to your Astro project.
+This guide contains information about how to add or modify files in your Astro project and apply changes.
 It includes how to:

 - Add DAGs
+- Add Python and OS-level packages
+- Set environment variables
 - Apply changes
-- Add Python and OS-level packages
-- Add connections, pools, and environment variables locally
 - Run on-build commands

-For information about testing DAGs once you’ve built your Astro project, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md).
+For guidelines on testing DAGs once you’ve built your Astro project, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md).

 ## Prerequisites